Pupil Premium at Bisley

 If there are gaps and/or ACES the Inclusion and Pastoral team then put a plan together on how best to support this chid to enable them to be successful in school.

 Examples of how we might support basic needs and ACES – our family approach:

 - Invite to Breakfast Boost: A free onsite breakfast club open to all who children receive pupil premium.
 Each child has a free breakfast (asked to donate a packet of cereals a month) and the opportunity to do homework/read to an adult

 - One to one or group sessions with our Pastoral Workers or our Mental Health First Aider: This might be to address a specific issue or to improve communication and social difficulties

 - Forest School intervention sessions: These can help boost self-esteem, confidence and worth whilst also being a lot of fun!

-- Foodbank: We have a School Foodbank that parents can access three times a year and can give Foodbank vouchers.
+- Foodbank: We are able to refer families our local foodbank; Bisley & West End Foodbank that parents can access three times a year and can give Foodbank vouchers.
 We also signpost so that families can become self-sufficient.

-Details of exactly how we have spent our Pupil Premium allocation this year can be seen on the right.
+Details of exactly how we have spent our Pupil Premium allocation this year can be seen at the top right of this page

 For full details of our Breakfast Boost which is open to all children who receive pupil premium please click here